 - Preparing a Request for Proposal (RFP) or Request for Quotes (RFQ)

 Procurement policies are put in place to align with the company’s vision and ethics.
-For example, if your company positions themselves as being green and eco-friendly, its procurement policies must reflect this when purchasing new goods and services from outside vendors.
+For example, if your company positions itself as being green and eco-friendly, its procurement policies must reflect this when purchasing new goods and services from outside vendors.

 Comparing Procurement and Purchasing